 When I saw Dreamland Baby on Shark Tank, I wondered if it was too good to be true.
 However, after just one night, my son’s sleep improved substantially.
-Here is our review (and proof) of how well the Dreamland Baby Sleep Sack worked for my son, along with a coupon code for 15% off.
+Here is our review (and proof) of how well the Dreamland Baby Sleep Sack worked for my son!
+Use the code TBM for 15% off your entire purchase!

 Which is understandable – they sleep a lot.
 And when they don’t sleep, it makes life a little more tricky for everyone involved.

 My approach to sleep is different than most – I don’t believe sleep training is the right choice for my children.
 I believe that babies don’t need to be taught to sleep – we just need to make the environment in which they sleep conducive to good habits.

 But it can be hard to do that – especially because they can’t talk and tell us what they need.
 Calm babies tend to sleep more often and there is no problem with their nap time or routine.
 But if you have a child like mine, you surely need some solutions.

 - Swaddles and Sleep Sacks We’ve Tried

 - Our Experience with the Dreamland Sleep Sack